Uyu2/Frontend/README.md

 <br><br>
 <img width="600" alt="Screenshot 2024-11-06 at 12 14 28 PM" src="https://github.com/user-attachments/assets/07c7a9fa-97db-4a97-abaa-331006f81529">
 <br><br>
 By creating the bucket website endpoint, we had the endpoint in which users were to eventually reach.
-This by itself is not the complete endpoint, however, since the generated url does not point to a clean website like "aelikim.com," and instead includes amazon, s3, and regions in the url.
+This by itself is not the complete endpoint, however, since the generated url does not point to a clean website like "aelikim.com," and instead points to (http://aelikim.com.s3-website-us-east-1.amazonaws.com).
 For easy access and better implementation, the website still required a custom domain, and increased security through HTTPS rather than through HTTP.